Do you have a personal vision? Are you a true independent filmmaker? Do you hate making compromises?

 The Toronto Arthouse Film Festival is dedicated to showcasing innovative and exciting work by risk-taking filmmakers from around the world.
 Aesthetically and thematically varied, these films mark the arrival of exciting new directing talents.

-All screenings will take place at the Fox, located in Toronto on September 12-16, 2017.
-The Toronto Arthouse Film Festival screenings runs in conjunction with the Toronto Film Week.
+All screenings will take place at the Fox, located in Toronto on September 13-15, 2017.

 The Toronto Arthouse Film Festival is an IMDB eligible film festival.
 This means that all selections and awards can be added to your IMDB film listing.